buildbuddy-io/buildbuddy/docs/config-auth.md

       client_secret: "sEcRetKeYgOeShErE"
 ```

-## Using Gitlab as auth provider
+## Gitlab auth provider

 You can use Gitlab as an OIDC identity provider for BuildBuddy.
 This feature is available for both Gitlab On-Prem Deployment and Gitlab SaaS offering.

 For more details, please refer to [Gitlab's latest Official Documentation](https://docs.gitlab.com/ee/integration/openid_connect_provider.html)

-**Note**: Because [Gitlab has yet to support refresh token](https://gitlab.com/gitlab-org/gitlab/-/issues/16620), you would need to disable Refresh Token on BuildBuddy side.
-This will tell BuildBuddy to not request `offline_access` scope from Gitlab.
+**Note**: Because [Gitlab has yet to support refresh tokens](https://gitlab.com/gitlab-org/gitlab/-/issues/16620), you need to configure BuildBuddy to not request the `offline_access` scope from Gitlab:

 ```
 auth: